CraigIDent/SpliSER/README.md

 SpliSER quantifies the utilisation of splice sites across the genome.
 Generating a Splice-site Strength Estimate (SSE) for each individual site.

-SpliSER has three commands which are used in succession across an analysis: *process*, *combine*, and *output* There is an additonal, optional,  *preCombineIntron* command which may save time, especially for big genomes/BAMs There is also a second version of *combine* called *combineShallow* with an IO workaround for experiments with many samples.
+SpliSER has three commands which are used in succession across an analysis: *process*, *combine*, and *output*.
+There is an additonal, optional,  *preCombineIntron* command which may save time, especially for big genomes/BAMs.
+There is also a second version of *combine* called *combineShallow* with an IO workaround for experiments with many samples.

 ## process